-Sexual harassment in the workplace can be an uncomfortable situation to confront for witnesses and for a victim.
+Sexual harassment in the workplace can be an uncomfortable situation to confront witnesses and for a victim.
 An employee could have fears that they may lose their job or endanger themselves if the perpetrator discovers their disclosure.
-Sexual harassment at work is illegal in Texas and regulations exist to protect those who fall victim to it.
+Sexual harassment at work is illegal in Texas and regulations to exist to protect those who fall victim to it.

 A Texas woman recently accused a colleague of sexual harassment and made the decision to pursue legal action after being let go from her position.
 The victim claims that her employer intentionally terminated her following her reports of harassment in the workplace.
 A victim of discrimination or harassment should not be penalized for the abusive decisions made by another party and could choose to fully investigate their rights under the law.